WWE Rumors: These Names From WWE And NXT Could Join Andre The Giant Battle Royal

 - Kalisto

-Kane does not have a match either, but as Inquisitr recently reported, he has been off of WWE television due to healing up some injuries and preparing for a run at being a Tennessee mayor.
+Kane does not have a match either, but as the Inquisitr recently reported, he has been off of WWE television due to healing up some injuries and preparing for a run at being a Tennessee mayor.
 Bleacher Report is still listing him as one of the most likely rumored superstars to show up at WrestleMania 33, though, and anything is possible.

-Another big superstar without a match on the card is Samoa Joe who made his WWE main roster debut just a couple of months ago.
+Another big superstar without a match on the card is Samoa Joe, who made his WWE main roster debut just a couple of months ago.
 While he didn’t have much time to build up a program/feud, the Andre the Giant Memorial Battle Royal would be a great place for him to make his WrestleMania debut.

-Sports Keeda is of the belief that a number of names from NXT could end up making it into the battle royal, and that is a real possibility.
+Sportskeeda is of the belief that a number of names from NXT could end up making it into the battle royal, and that is a real possibility.
 They could appear in the match and still not have it be their WWE main roster call-up, much in the same way that Tye Dilliner did at the Royal Rumble in January.

-Their top choices for NXT appearances in the Andre the Giant Memorial Battle Royal are:
+Their top choices for NXT appearances in the Andre the Giant Memorial Battle Royal are as follows.

 - Dylan Miley